lennonwoo/lennonwoo.github.io/md/Support-creating-Windows-packages-for-ROS2-in-Bloom-in-GSoC-2019.md

 # Support creating Windows packages for ROS2 in Bloom – Google Summer of Code (GSoC) 2019 summary

 I am very fortunate to have the chance to take part in GSoC 2019.
-The last three months, I was working on [Bloom](https://github.com/ros-infrastructure/bloom) project in [OSRF](https://www.openrobotics.org/), with my mentors: [Steven!
+The last three months, I was working on the [Bloom](https://github.com/ros-infrastructure/bloom) project in [OSRF](https://www.openrobotics.org/), with my mentors: [Steven!
 Ragnarök](https://github.com/nuclearsandwich) and [Scott K Logan](https://github.com/cottsay).
-I learn new knowledge everyday and used it to the project.
+I gained new knowledge every day and used it while contributing to the project.
 Whenever I am confused about the project, the mentors and the community are always so friendly to help me solve the problem, thanks a lot.
-And the following part is my summary of this summer.
+The following post is my summary of this summer.

 ## Goal